cryptape/nostr-binding/docs/nostr-lock-script.md

 second as the tag value.

 **Rule 1**: A tag key with "ckb_sighash_all" must be present.
-Its corresponding tag value must be equal to `sighash_all` in hexadecimal format.
+Its corresponding tag value must be equal to `sighash_all` in hexadecimal string format.

 Here is an example of such tag:
 ```json